ThinkBigAnalytics/scalding-workshop/Workshop.md

 	pt
 	ru

-There are seven languages and an invalid value that looks vaguely like a null!
-These "languages" are actually from messages in the stream that aren't tweets, but the results of other user-invoked actions.
+There are seven languages in the tweet records (although they aren't necessary an accurate representation of the text of the tweet).
+The script filtered out an invalid value that looks vaguely like a null `\\N`!
+The null "language" occurs for for messages in the stream that aren't tweets, but the results of other user-invoked actions.

-The output in `output/count-star.txt` is a single line with the value < 1000; there are 1000 lines, but not all have a non-null value for the language of the tweet.
+The output in `output/count-star.txt` is a single line with the value 889; there are 889 lines that have the non-null values for the language.
 Similarly, `output/count-star-100.txt` should contain the value of 100, reflecting the `limit(100)` step added to its dataflow.

 Note that the implementations use `groupAll`, then count the elements in the single group, via the `GroupBuilder` object.
 (The `count` method requires that we specify a field.
 We arbitrarily picked `tweet_id`.)